The rate price change has been pushed up by energy bill hikes

 What does it mean for the base rate of interest?

-In September, the Bank of England kept the base rate to 5% (having been cut in August), a sign that by reaching 2%, things were on the mend but
+In October, the Bank of England cut the base rate to 4.75% (having previously been cut in August), a sign that by going below 2%, things were on the mend.

 What does it mean for future price increases

-Here are the key increases linked to inflation rates:
+October’s inflation rates aren’t linked to any key increases.
+Here are the main price hikes linked to inflation rates:

 - July RPI – rail fares in March